DOCA NVMe Emulation Application Guide

 Send unbind SQ doorbell message to DPA.

-Stop the DMA context associated with the SQ and frees all elements of the NVMe-oF DOCA SQ.
+Stop the DMA context associated with the Submission Queue and frees all elements of the NVMe-oF DOCA Submission Queue.

-Destroy the resources associated with the SQ (i.e., the DMA pool, the queue, and the request pool).
+Destroy the resources associated with the SQ: the DMA pool, the queue and the request pool.

-The target posts an SQE to indicate that the operation has succeeded.
+Finally, the target posts a Submission Queue Entry (CQE) to indicate that the operation has succeeded.

 Data Path Flows

-From the host's perspective, it communicates with a standard NVMe device.
-To simulate this experience, the DOCA transport uses the available NVMe-oF APIs to effectively mimic the behavior of a real NVMe device.
+From the host's perspective, it is communicating with a standard NVMe device.
+To create this experience, the DOCA transport uses the available NVMe-oF APIs to mimic the behavior of a real NVMe device effectively.

 The data path flow involves a series of steps that handle the transfer and processing of commands between the host and the NVMe-oF target.
-It begins with the host writing commands to the SQ entries, specifying operations such as read or write requests that the NVMe-oF target processes.
+It begins with the host writing commands to the Submission Queue (SQ) entries, specifying operations like read or write requests that the NVMe-oF target processes.

 The host rings the doorbell (DB), and the DB value is received by the DPA.